-If you’re new to computer technology, there isn’t a term you hear as much as the CPU.
-Sometimes this term is used interchangeably with other parts of the computer, such as the motherboard or even RAM.
+There isn’t a term you hear as much as the CPU if you’re new to computer technology.
+Sometimes this term is used interchangeably with other computer parts, such as the motherboard or even RAM.

 When I was relatively new in this field, an analogy of RAM and CPU as the brain of the computer was quite common.